-Taking into account the fact that everyone’s ears are different and therefore acknowledging that we all experience music differently, you might actually prefer the Beat Studios over another pair of less expensive headphones.
+Taking into account the fact that everyone’s ears are different and therefore acknowledging that we all experience music differently, you might actually prefer the Beats Studios over another pair of less expensive headphones.
 What I can tell you is that if you like solid bass production, loud volume, and an excellent presentation, you can’t go wrong with Beats.

 Unless There’s A Better Option, Of Course

 On the flip side, if you’re more of an audio enthusiast, like myself, you’ll likely want to keep looking.
-I’ve used a couple different pairs of Beats over the years and while they do offer decent quality of sound, there are definitely better options available, even at a much lower price.
+I’ve used a couple of different pairs of Beats over the years and while they do offer decent quality of sound, there are definitely better options available, even at a much lower price.

 V-Moda Is A Strong Competitor

 This is where V-Moda comes into play.
 The V-Moda Crossfade LP2s review that I posted will give you some more background on those.

 Beats Studio Wireless vs V-Moda Crossfade LP2